etherean-org/etherean-org.github.io/_posts/2020-10-17-key-ingredients-better-blockchain-part-viii-usability.md

 subtitle: "Our understanding of what makes a blockchain successful is becoming clear.
 What will it take to succeed?"
 image:    /assets/poptronics-1975-01.jpg
 author:   Lane Rettig
-date:     2020-10-08 12:28:00 -0400
+date:     2020-10-17 18:38:00 -0400
 categories: [blockchain, design, ux]
 ---
 ![The Altair 8800 on the cover of Popular Electronics, 1975]({{page.image}})

 <p style="text-align: center"><sub>The Altair 8800 didn't have great usability by modern standards.
 Released in 1975, it arrived as a kit that had to be assembled, and could only be programmed and interacted with via a series of switches and lights on the front panel.
 Nevertheless, as the first commercially successfully personal computer, it's generally regarded as having kickstarted the microcomputer revolution.
-Blockchain is roughly as usable today as the personal computer was in 1975.</sub></p>
+Blockchain is roughly as usable today as the personal computer was in 1975, but it's improving by leaps and bounds.</sub></p>

 {%- include blockchain-nav-top.html -%}